needle-tools/needle-engine-support/documentation/component-reference.md

 ---
-title: Core Components
+title: Built-in Components
 ---

 Here is a overview of some of the components that we provide.
-Some of them map directly to Unity components, while others are core components from Needle Engine.
+Many of them map to components and functionality in Unity, Blender or other integrations.

-For a complete list please have a look at the components inside the folders ``node_modules/@needle-tools/engine/engine-components`` and ``engine-components-experimental``.
+For a complete list please have a look at our [API docs](https://engine.needle.tools/docs/api/latest).

 You can always add your own components or add wrappers for Unity components we haven't provided yet.